Martibis/node256art/README.md

 ```

 ```
-//GET A SEED FROM ALL COLORS IN ONE PIECE let seedFromColors = TwoFiveSix.getSeedFromColorsForId(1);
+//GET A SEED FROM FIRST FOUR COLORS IN ONE PIECE let seedFromColors = TwoFiveSix.getSeedFromFirstFourColorsForId(1);
 ```

 ```